Female Sterilization Reversals Information Leaflet

-This downloadable Female Sterilization Reversal Information leaflet is designed to help you to understand what you need to know prior to deciding whether or not to go ahead with the procedure.
+This downloadable information leaflet about female sterilization reversals is designed to help you to understand what you need to know prior to deciding whether or not to go ahead with the procedure.

 - Consultation – At the consultation you will have your medical history taken, have a short examination and then your surgeon will be in the best position to advise you of specific details for you.
 He will be happy to answer any further questions that you may have.
 Full female sterilization reversal information will be provided at this time.

 - Age – Your age at the time of the procedure will affect the chances of achieving a pregnancy.
 From age 40 onwards the chances of success diminishes year on year.
-We would normally advise that we undertake a blood test (FSH) on patients over 40 or with very irregular periods, because if this is raised then you may decide not to go ahead with the procedure as your success rate will be a lot lower.
+If you are over the age of 40 and have very irregular cycles Mr Dobson may recommend a blood test before undergoing the surgery.

 - Complications/risks – All operations carry risks and rarely complications can occur, although these do not happen very often, before you consent to your procedure you need to be fully aware of these.
 You will be seen by your Anaesthetist prior to the surgery, who will discuss the anaesthetic with you, please ask any questions that you may have at that time.

 1. Infections can occur with any operation, but are rare for reversal surgery.
-It is possible that you could develop a wound infection, urinary infection or chest infection.
+It is possible that you could develop an infection of the wound or deeper inside your tummy.
+There is also a possibility of developing a urinary infection or chest infection.
 These are usually easy to treat with antibiotics.

 3. Bruising around the wound is more common and will usually settle on its own.

 4. Damage to other internal organs theoretically can occur but is exceptionally unlikely unless you have had previous surgery or infections in your abdomen.